-There are four parts of DBT:
+There are four modules in DBT:

-- Mindfulness: learning skills to practice being fully aware and present in the moment.
+- Core Mindfulness: learning skills to practice being fully aware and present in the moment.
 Originating in the practice of Buddhism, mindfulness entails a present-centered approach and emphasis on moment-to-moment experience.